1–2 spots available for Q2 · Claim yours

 Red flags to walk away from

-- No questions about who the user is.
-A developer who does not ask about your users is going to build the spec, not the product.
+• No questions about who the user is.
+A developer who does not ask about your users will build the spec, not the product.

 When an MVP is not the right move